AMPC0sta/LEOFrameworkRep/README.md

 Common             --> Folder with shared classes celestrakObjects.py           -- Manage and connects orbiting objects on www.celestrak.org orbitalMechanics.py           -- Keplerian calculations
+  orbitalElements.py            -- Encapsulation and extension of orbital elements of Orbital from PyOrbital.

 DiscoveryScripts:  --> Folder with the documented learning process (while coding)